vgmtrans/vgmtrans/README.md

 Format support is the same as upstream, but VGMTrans-qt is available cross-platform.

 The latest build is always available for Linux (AppImage), OSX and Windows [here](https://github.com/sykhro/vgmtrans-qt/releases/tag/continuous-refactor).
-Compiling instruuctions are available [in the wiki](https://github.com/sykhro/vgmtrans-qt/wiki/Building).
+Compiling instructions are available [in the wiki](https://github.com/sykhro/vgmtrans-qt/wiki/Building).

 This software is released under the zlib/libpng License.
-See LICENSE.txt11 for details.
+See LICENSE.txt for details.

 Contributors
 ------------